FAIRmat-NFDI/AreaA-Examples/tutorial13/part4/README.md

 - Docker installed on your computer, installation instructions can be found on [docs.docker.com/desktop/](https://docs.docker.com/desktop/)

+## Outline
+1. Create a Docker image
+2. Add the plugin
+3. Update permissions
+4. Run the OASIS

-## 1. Create a Git(Hub) repository
+## 1. Create a Docker image
+We will now create a custom docker image for our OASIS.
-There is a GitHub template repository that can be used for this at [github.com/FAIRmat-NFDI/nomad-distribution-template](https://github.com/FAIRmat-NFDI/nomad-distribution-template).
+There is a GitHub template repository with predefined workflows that can be used for this at [github.com/FAIRmat-NFDI/nomad-distribution-template](https://github.com/FAIRmat-NFDI/nomad-distribution-template).

 To use the template you should choose the "Create an new repository" option after pressing the green "Use this template" button in the upper right corner.